Light mass window of lepton portal dark matter: Constraints on the extra scalars

-In this section, we discuss the prime constraints on the extra Higgs bosons.
+In this section, we discuss the prime constraints on the extra scalars.
 We will find that several parameters are almost fixed when $H$ is lighter than 10\,GeV.
 This results in the strong predictions of some observables.